pelkeycj/MIDI-Music/resources/README.txt

             as a standard midireceiver would and capture those messages that are sent the receivers by the view.
-            This allows the AudioView to be tested and ensure that it makes all the calls to the reciever that is it supposed to make.
+            This allows the AudioView to be tested and ensure that it makes all the calls to the receiver that is it supposed to make.

      GuiView (concrete class) :